michelemendel/the_reasoned_schemer/README.md

 ### The Law of #s
 Any top-level #s can be removed from a conde line.

+### The Law of Swapping conde Lines
+Swapping two conde lines does not affect the values contributed by conde.

+### The Law of conda
+The first conda line whose question succeeds is the only line that can contribute values.

+### The Law of condu
+condu behaves like conda, except that a successful question succeeds only once.

 ### The First Commandment
 Within each sequence of goals, move non-recursive goals before recursive goals.
 This is also mentioned by William Byrd in the video [miniKanren Philosophy - William Byrd & Daniel Friedman](https://www.youtube.com/watch?v=fHK-uS-Iedc&t=1069s).

+### The Second Commandment (Initial)
+If prior to determining the question of a conda line a variable is fresh, it must remain fresh in that line’s question.

-### The Law of Swapping conde Lines
+### The Second Commandment (Final)
-Swapping two conde lines does not affect the values contributed by conde.
+If prior to determining the question of a conda or condu line a variable is fresh, it must remain fresh in that line’s question.

 ---